rladies/rladiesguide/content/organization/events/promotion/index.en.md

 {{% notice tip %}}
 To ensure attendees are not all from the majority gender, consider first advertising your event to R-Ladies directly or in private communication channels such as your [chapter slack](/organization/online-presence/slack/) if there's one.
+Please do be aware of the relevant Equality Legislation in your jurisdiction, e.g the Equality Act 2010 in the UK, when designing participation frameworks for the majority gender, to ensure your procedures are not infringing  local laws re. potential discrimination.
 {{% /notice %}}

 * Write an informative summary for Meetup.
 What can attendees expect (topic, hands-on or not)?
 Who is the speaker (short bio, links to online presence)?